Puerto Viejo

 Banana Azul Hotel

 Set along a pristine stretch of black sand beach, this hotel is simple and welcoming.
-Venture beyond the hotel’s beachfront to explore the coastline that lead into central Puerto Viejo.
+Venture beyond the hotel’s beachfront to explore the coastline that leads into central Puerto Viejo.
 Among the property’s gorgeous gardens, guests will find freely hanging hammocks – the perfect spot for meditation, lounging, or curling up with a good book!

 Hotel Aguas Claras